mclaughlinconnor/ycircuit/README.md

 `git clone https://bitbucket.org/siddharthshekar/ycircuit.git`

-This repo is currently private, so I'm not sure if this command actually works.
+The master branch is the latest stable branch and this is likely the one you will end up using.
+Develop branch is where new code is tested so expect a few more bugs than on the master branch.
 Send me an email if you're having issues.

 ## Dependencies ##
 -------------------------------------------------------------------------------